How to Find the Right Wedding Photographer for You

 3. Know your budget.
 Not fussed about photos, get a newbie for a better deal.
 Photos important, hire a pro.

 4. Ask around for recommendations.
-Check Google for the top dogs.
-Check Gumtree for the up and comers.
+Check your favourite blogs for the top dogs, Google if you have a lot of time on your hands and Gumtree for the cheap and (hopefully) cheerful.

 5. Meet up with a few, see their work & products and get a feel for them and if you’ll be a good fit.